georgepaul171/Research-Project/bpd/V3_clean/METHODOLOGY.md

 1. **Energy Policy**: More reliable building energy predictions
 2. **Building Design**: Better understanding of energy performance factors
 3. **Investment Decisions**: Improved uncertainty quantification for energy projects

----

-*This methodology document provides the theoretical and practical foundation for the research project.
-It should be referenced when interpreting results and drawing conclusions.*